hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 ### Problem 2 Statement

-In general, how Netflix content performed (by category) globally
+In general, how Netflix content performed (by category) globally?

 ### Schema Setup